colah/NN-Topology-Post/index.md

 However, there remain a number of concerns about them.
 One is that it can be quite challenging to understand *what* a neural network is really doing.
 If one trains it well, it achieves high quality results, but it is challenging to understand how it is doing so.
 If the network fails, it is hard to understand what went wrong.

 While it is challenging to understand the behavior of deep neural networks in general, it turns out to be much easier to explore low-dimensional deep neural networks -- networks that only have a few neurons in each layer.
 In fact, we can create visualizations to completely understand the behavior and training of such networks.
-This perspective will allow us to gain deeper intuition about the behavior of neural networks observe a connection linking neural networks to an area of mathematics called topology.
+This perspective will allow us to gain deeper intuition about the behavior of neural networks and observe a connection linking neural networks to an area of mathematics called topology.

 A number of interesting things follow from this, including fundamental lower-bounds on the complexity of a neural network capable of classifying certain datasets.